Is your child struggling with constipation?

 Encourage water – Make sure your little one drinks plenty of water throughout the day.
 Good fluid intake is one of the secret ingredients for a happy tummy and should be included as part of any at-home remedies for constipation.
 For further tips, see 7 Ways To Get Your Toddler To Drink Water.

 Promote Physical Activity – Encourage some daily playtime.
 Think of it as a fun way to relieve constipation.
-Movement stimulates the digestive system and can play an important role in preventing chronic constipation in children.
+Movement stimulates the digestive system and makes sure and can play an important role in preventing chronic constipation.

 Establish a Routine – Help your child establish a regular bathroom schedule.
 Encourage them to use the toilet at the same time each day, either before or after meals, so toileting becomes part of their routine.